tna76874/hdhweg-ubuntu/README.md

 sudo git -C /root/hdhweg-ubuntu pull && sudo ansible-playbook /root/hdhweg-ubuntu/setup.yml
 ```

 An alias for this command is simply `update`.
 Just type it in the console, confirm with your password and the playbook updates itself and the system.
+The update process for the bigger software bundle gets tiggered with `bigupdate`.

 ## Preparing a custom installation image